tummfm/jax-sgmc/examples/quickstart.md

     return jnp.dot(predictors, weights)
 ```

-**JaxSGMC** supports samples in the form of pytrees, so no flattering of e.g.
+**JaxSGMC** supports samples in the form of pytrees, so no flattening of e.g.
 Neural Net parameters is necessary.
 In our case we can separate the standard
 deviation, which is only part of the likelihood, from the weights by using a
 dictionary: